sylefeb/tinygpus/README.md

 - Adding a terrain to Doom sounds like a huge thing.
 - If I was to create a GPU for Doom, it better should come with a killer feature.

 In terms of resources, I decided to primarily target the Lattice ice40 UP5K.
 First, this is the platform used by [the incredible source port on custom SOC by Sylvain Munaut](https://www.youtube.com/watch?v=3ZBAZ5QoCAk).
 Targeting anything bigger would have seemed too easy.
 Second, the UP5K is fairly slow (validating timing at 25 MHz is good, anything above is *very* good), and has 'only' 5K LUTs (that's not so small though, [1K LUTs can run a full 32 bits RISCV dual-core processor!](https://github.com/sylefeb/Silice/blob/master/projects/ice-v/IceVDual.md)).
 So this makes for a good challenge.
 On the upside, the UP5K has 8 DSPs (great for fast multipliers!) and 128KB of SPRAM, a fast one-cycle read/write memory.
 So this gives hope something can actually be achieved.
-Plus of course, the SPIflash ROM that is typically hooked alongside FPGAs for their configuration.
-These are to be considered read only (writing is very, very slow), and while reading takes multiple cycles to initialize a random access, performance is far from terrible.
+Plus, a SPIflash memory is typically hooked alongside FPGAs for its configuration.
+A SPIflash is to be considered read only for our purpose (because writing is very, very slow), but even though reading takes multiple cycles to initialize a random access, performance is far from terrible.
+And that's  great, because SPIflash memories are typically a few MB and we need to put our large textures somewhere!

 At this point, you might want to watch [my video on the Doomchip on-ice](https://youtu.be/2ZAIIDXoBis), [browse the slides here](https://www.antexel.com/doomchip_onice_rc3/) or read the [detailed design walkthrough](docs/DMC-1-walkthrough.md).
 This explains how the initial design of the `DMC-1` was achieved, including perspective correct texturing for walls and flats (floors and ceilings) as well as the terrain rendering.

+You can also checkout the design walkthrough in [this separate page](./docs/DMC-1-walkthrough.md).

 ### On perspective correct texturing

 An interesting capability of the DMC-1 is that it can achieve perspective correct texturing on arbitrary slanted surfaces, such as in the tetrahedron demo.

-The reason this is interesting is because most games of the era (1) where limiting perspective correct texturing to special cases.
+The reason this is interesting is because most games of the era(1) where limiting perspective correct texturing to special cases.
 Consider this screenshot of E1M1:

 <center><img src="docs/doomchip-onice.png" width="400px"/></center>